DataDog/hiring-engineers/answers.md

 As you'll soon see, the Datadog platform can provide a ton of information on your various systems.
 In order to make sense of all that data and turn it into actionable information, you'll want to have a good cadence of tagging.

 Datadog tags let you assign properties to data so it can be filtered, grouped, and organized in relation to it's relevant components.
-For example, on one of your dashboards you might simply see that one of your host machine's physical storage is running low.
-Alternatively, with more tagging, you could see that in the AWS us-west-2 Region in one of your Windows Server 2012 EC2 instances, the volume under serial number FAND-B0A8 is nearly full.
+For example, on one of your dashboards you might see that one of your host machine's physical storage is running low.
+Alternatively, with more tagging, you could instead see that in the AWS us-west-2 Region in one of your Windows Server 2012 EC2 instances, the volume under serial number FAND-B0A8 is nearly full.

 You don't necessarily have to get that granular with your tags but as any developer who's had to build a hotfix will know, the more specific information you have on the origin and root cause of your issue(s), the better.